kienton1/Mining-Simulator/Planning/ProgressionBalanceBlueprint.md

 - Health scales linearly per ore based on depth
 - Ores unlock progressively as you descend
 - Selling applies pickaxe sell value multiplier
-- Pickaxes provide speed, luck, and economic value
+- Pickaxes provide speed, luck, and economic value (NOT damage)
-- For damage and power mechanics, see PowerSystemPlan.md
+- Power is the ONLY source of mining damage (see PowerSystemPlan.md for complete power mechanics)

 ---